-This is particularly relevant for Networks of Excellence (NoEs), since some of the joint activities are expected to result in lasting integration of the participants' activities i.e. well beyond the expiry of the Grant Agreement.
+This is particularly relevant for Networks of Excellence (NoEs), since some of the joint activities are expected to result in lasting integration of the participants' activities i.e. well beyond the expiry of the EC Grant Agreement.
 Therefore, participants in NoEs are strongly encouraged to agree, in due time, on provisions which would enable them to properly manage their intellectual property "post-contract".
-They should consider not only those provisions of the Grant Agreement which remain in force after the end of the project, but they should also define particular rules in their consortium agreement (or provide for a longer access request period as foreseen in Article 50.4 RfP (Article II.34.4 of GA) so as to clarify the ownership of and access rights to subsequent new inventions.
+They should consider not only those provisions of the EC Grant Agreement which remain in force after the end of the project, but they should also define particular rules in their consortium agreement so as to clarify the ownership of and access rights to subsequent new inventions.

-17. ADVANCED IPR STRATEGIES
+18. ADVANCED IPR STRATEGIES